 Have your say

-We are seeking planning approval for the possible construction of a drought response desalination plant at Belmont.
-This is our insurance policy in case of unprecedented drought conditions.
+We have planning approval for the possible construction of a drought response desalination plant at Belmont.

 We are developing a Hunter River Estuary Wastewater Masterplan to guide how wastewater from five wastewater treatment works is managed over the next 30 years.